Hollywood Casino in Joliet touts new entertainment vision with family focus

 A 10,000-square-foot event space will be available for weddings, business meetings and other events that can be held separate from the casino and include non-gamblers, she said.

-Kronland said the appearance of the property will change from the art decco architecture and Hollywood memorabilia that defines the Hollywood Casino property now standing in Joliet.
+Kronland said the appearance of the property will change from the art deco architecture and Hollywood memorabilia that defines the Hollywood Casino property now standing in Joliet.

 “It’s going to be a whole different feel and vibe,” Kronland said.